TomArcher/technical-blog/content/posts/how-large-language-models-handle-context-windows/index.md

 **Positional encoding degradation:** Encoding schemes that work well at 10k tokens break down at 500k tokens.

-**"Lost in the middle" phenomenon:** Studies show models perform worst on information buried in the middle of very long contexts (Liu et al., 2023).
+**"Lost in the middle" phenomenon:** Studies show models perform worst on information buried in the middle of very long contexts ([Liu et al., 2023](#liu2023)).
 They attend well to the beginning (recency bias inverted by training) and the end (recency bias), but lose track of the middle.

 **Increased hallucination:** With more context to "manage," models sometimes confabulate connections between distant, unrelated parts of the conversation.

 ---

 ## Visualizing Attention Across Context

+Attention weight distribution is easier to understand visually.
+For a comprehensive visual explanation of how attention mechanisms work, see [Alammar (2018)](#alammar2018).

+Below is a simplified simulation showing how attention weights decay across growing context lengths:

 ### Python Version